-Josh Mok (Bachelor of Commerce/Bachelor of Laws) and Jagen Yoon (Bachelor of Arts/Bachelor of Laws) developed Business Buddy as their winning entry for the regional 2020 IBM Call for Code hackathon.
+Josh Mok (Bachelor of Commerce/Bachelor of Laws) and Jagen Yoon (Bachelor of Arts/Bachelor of Laws) developed Business Buddy as an entry for the global 2020 IBM Call for Code competition, in which they took second place in a field of 400,000 entries.
 Business Buddy is a single platform that streamlines various government and agency services to help businesses map out their financial recovery from COVID-19.

 Josh and Jagen attribute some of their success to the Business Dalyell Scholars program, through which they connected with industry mentors and developed key entrepreneurial skills.